Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Stand-up paddleboarding in the Northwest Point Marine National Park.

-Providenciales has a perfect water sport for everyone.
-There’s exquisite scuba diving, snorkeling, kayaking, paddleboarding, fishing, jet skiing, tubing, fly boarding, and sailing to just name a few.
+Providenciales has a water sport for everyone.
+There’s exquisite scuba diving, snorkeling, kayaking, paddleboarding, fishing, jet skiing, jet car adventures, tubing, flyboarding, e-foiling, and sailing, just to name a few.
+There's even some surfing.

 The Turks and Caicos has always had a great reputation for scuba diving, which is supported by some of the best wall diving in the tropical Atlantic.
-There are many sites where the depth drops abruptly from the barrier reef to 7000 feet (2100 m).
+There are many sites where the depth drops abruptly from around 50 feet (15.2 m) on the barrier reef to as deep as 7,000 feet (2,100 m) in some places.

-A complex barrier reef system surrounds much of our archipelago, and this network supports distinct spur and groove reef formations, coral arches, and sand chutes.
+A complex barrier reef system surrounds much of the archipelago, and this network supports distinct spur and groove reef formations, coral arches, and sand chutes.

-Marine wildlife is varied, with amazing diversity of hard and soft corals, fish, turtles, rays, sharks and dolphins.
+Marine wildlife is varied, with amazing diversity of hard and soft corals, fish, turtles, rays, sharks, and dolphins.
 There are many qualified dive shops with professional scuba instructors if you’re looking to learn this popular water sport.
-During the winter months, our islands are also visited by humpback whales!
-Whale watching is available from Providenciales, Grand Turk, and Salt Cay, and on some trips it may even be possible to snorkel with the whales!
+During the winter months, the islands are also visited by humpback whales.
+Whale watching is available from Providenciales, Grand Turk, and Salt Cay, and on some trips, it may even be possible to snorkel near the whales!

 Aerial view of snorkeling charter in the Turks and Caicos